su1c1n1v/Introdution_.NET5/README.md

 - It is possible to add a class (under the code);
 - The application can only have one top level calls;

+### Initial Setter

+- It is only allowed to change the propriety when the object is created or inside of the class's construct (read-only);

 ### Local method